 You can bake a cake.
-Now you can frost and decorate it.
+Now learn to frost and decorate it.

 Speaking anecdotally, I think that virtually all home bakers wish they could decorate a cake as well as they bake one.
 After all, we eat first with our eyes, and any layer cake baked from scratch deserves oohs and ahhs — not oops and oh-nos.
 Bakers deserve to know how to frost and decorate a cake.
 All you need are a few simple techniques and tools.
 And practice.